Burnes, Adames lead Brewers to 10-2 rout of Mets

 New York’s nine-game home winning streak ended.
 The Mets had gone 30 innings at Citi Field without allowing a run.

+Burnes (4-4) gave up two runs in six innings.
+He struck out eight and walked none.

+“That’s the first time I really got to see him up close,” Mets manager Buck Showalter said.
+“A reminder of why he’s one of, if not the, best pitcher in the National League.
+Got to see it up close.”

-Burnes (4-4) entered with a 6.75 ERA over his previous two outings and had allowed eight runs in eight innings in losses to San Diego and Philadelphia.
+Burnes entered with a 6.75 ERA over his previous two outings and had allowed eight runs in eight innings in losses to San Diego and Philadelphia.
 But the reigning NL Cy Young Award winner was in control throughout.
-He yielded five hits, including Jeff McNeil’s homer in the fourth and RBI single in the sixth, while striking out eight and walking none.
+He yielded five hits, including Jeff McNeil’s homer in the fourth and RBI single in the sixth.

+“I was able to fill up the zone a little more,” Burnes said.
+“We still had a couple of deep counts.
+Early they were trying to slap balls around, put balls in play and try to single me to death, but we were able to kind of bear down and get some of those swings and misses.”

 Burnes fanned Francisco Lindor twice and retired NL RBI leader Pete Alonso all three times, getting the slugger on a pair of foul popups before striking him out in the sixth.